Cytracom/laravel-migration-squasher/readme.md

 ```
 This also works for dropping and modifying schemas.
 For a more detailed view on what it can handle, look at the sample test data in src/tests/data/MigrationTestData.php

-The table squasher will NOT hanlde things like
+The table squasher will NOT handle things like
 ```php
 $myStringColumns = ["col1","col2","col3"];
 foreach($myStringColumns as $column){